dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-and-input-components.md

 For more information, see <xref:web-api/handle-errors#validation-failure-error-response>.

-In the **`Client`** project, add the `CustomValidation` component shown in the [Validator components](#validator-components) section.
+In the **:::no-loc text="Client":::** project, add the `CustomValidation` component shown in the [Validator components](#validator-components) section.
 Update the namespace to match the app (for example, `namespace BlazorSample.Client`).

-In the **`Client`** project, the `Starfleet Starship Database` form is updated to show server validation errors with help of the `CustomValidation` component.
+In the **:::no-loc text="Client":::** project, the `Starfleet Starship Database` form is updated to show server validation errors with help of the `CustomValidation` component.
 When the server API returns validation messages, they're added to the `CustomValidation` component's <xref:Microsoft.AspNetCore.Components.Forms.ValidationMessageStore>.
 The errors are available in the form's <xref:Microsoft.AspNetCore.Components.Forms.EditContext> for display by the form's validation summary.

 In the following `FormExample6` component, update the namespace of the **`Shared`** project (`@using BlazorSample.Shared`) to the shared project's namespace.
 Note that the form requires authorization, so the user must be signed into the app to navigate to the form.